 The Minor Arcana (or Lesser Arcana) are the 56 suit cards of the 78-card deck of tarot cards.
 Minor Arcana cards address what’s happening in your daily life — the small wins, struggles, interactions, and thoughts that you face regularly.

-Minor Arcana 56 cards aredivided into four suits: Wands, Cups, Swords and Pentacles.
+Minor Arcana 56 cards are divided into four suits: Wands, Cups, Swords, and Pentacles.

 The Wands cards are the suit of creativity, action and movement.
-They are associated with such qualities as enthusiasm, adventure, risk-taking and confidence.
+They are associated with such qualities as enthusiasm, adventure, risk-taking, and confidence.
 This suit corresponds to the yang, or masculine principle, in Chinese philosophy and is associated with the element Fire.
 A flickering flame is the perfect symbol of the Wands force.
 This energy flows outward and generates passionate involvement.

-The Cups suit of cards are the suit of emotions and spiritual experience.
+The Cups suit of cards is the suit of emotions and spiritual experience.
 They describe inner states, feelings and relationship patterns.
 The energy of this suit flows inward.
 Cups correspond to the yin, or feminine principle, in Chinese philosophy and are associated with the element Water.
 The ability of water to flow and fill up spaces, to sustain and to reflect changing moods makes it the ideal symbol of the Cups suit.

 The Swords are the suit of intellect, thought and reason.
-They are concerned with justice, truth and ethical principles.
+They are concerned with justice, truth, and ethical principles.
 Swords are associated with the element Air.
 A cloudless sky, open and light-filled, is a symbol of the mental clarity that is the Swords ideal.
 This suit is also associated with states that lead to disharmony and unhappiness.
 Our intellect is a valuable asset, but as an agent of ego, it can lead us astray if it is not infused with the wisdom of our Inner Guide.